meizizhou/homepage/_pages/about.md

 social: false
 ---

 Welcome!
 I am a Ph.D.
 Candidate at the finance department, Carlson School of Management, University of Minnesota.
 My research focuses on the entrepreneurial management of innovation in a world with financial frictions, through both theoretical and empirical lenses.
 My job market paper presents a tractable dynamic model to investigate M&As between private firms.
-It not only explains the distinct patterns but also generates a novel prediction on the signaling effect of private acquisitions.
+It not only explains their distinct patterns but also generates a novel prediction on the signaling effect of private acquisitions.

 I joined the Finance Ph.D. program at the University of Minnesota in September 2014.
 I also hold a B.S. in Finance from the School of Economics, Peking University, China.